alkalir/aiphs_alka/examples/monitor_MDC_based_coprocessors/README.md

-We build three sniffers using the JOINTER library, to be connected and extract occurrences from three points of the coprocessor:<br />
+We build three sniffers using the JOINTER library, to be connected and to extract occurrences from three points of the coprocessor:<br />

 - Transaction Level: a point inside the coprocessor where there is the management of data exchange with the rest of the system (e.g., the bus interface controller);